open-traffic-generator/ixia-c/docs/troubleshooting.md

 * Clear ownership
 * Reboot ports

+**<ins>Error while starting protocols</ins>**: Root cause of this ports are in bad state or you ignored some error that already occurred earlier to start protocol engine.
+The error messages may look quite arbtrary to you like:

+* Error occurred while starting protocol on protocol ports:Unable find type: Ixia.Aptixia.Cpf.pcpu.IsisSRGBRangeSubObjectsPCPU
+* Error occurred while starting protocol on protocol ports:GetPortSession() is NULL

+In this situation a quick heuristic is to reboot the ports and restart the docker containers, following the steps described above.
+In summary clear ownership, reboot ports and restart containers may resolve many of your problems regarding ATE port configuration error.

 ## KNE environment

 **<ins>Topology creation failures for Ixia-C pods </ins>**: This occurrs for multiple reasons as stated below,